Pyotr Krasikov: Career

 Pyotr Krasikov was born in Krasnoyarsk, where he was brought up from the age of 12 by his grandfather, an Archpriest, after the early death of his father, a lawyer.
-He was expelled from the Krasnoyarsk gymnasium for bad behaviour, but reinstated after his grandfather had intervened.
+He was expelled from the Krasnoyarsk gymnasium for bad behaviour, but reinstated after his grandfather intervened.

-In the years 1892 - 1893, Krasikov visited Switzerland and met with Russian Marxists, met with the leaders of the "Emancipation of Labor" group of Georgy Plekhanov, Pavel Axelrod and Vera Zasulich and joined Emancipation of Labour group in 1892.
+In the years 1892–1893, Krasikov visited Switzerland and met with Russian Marxists, met with the leaders of the "Emancipation of Labor" group of Georgy Plekhanov, Pavel Axelrod and Vera Zasulich and joined Emancipation of Labour group in 1892.
 After returning home in 1894, he was arrested and kept in a solitary confinement cell in the Peter and Paul Fortress until he was bailed out by his sister, and ordered to return to Krasnoyarsk under police supervision.
 In 1895 despite the police supervision, Krasikov managed to create the first Marxist circle in Krasnoyarsk among students of the paramedic and midwife school.

-In 1897, Lenin passed through Krasnoyarsk on his way into exile in a Siberian village, and met Krasikov and became close to each other.
+In 1897 Lenin passed through Krasnoyarsk on his way into exile in a Siberian village, and met Krasikov and became close to each other.

 Together with Lenin, he took part in meetings with political exiles who lived in Krasnoyarsk or who stopped here in transit.
 He saw Lenin's comrades in the Petersburg Union of Struggle for the Emancipation of the Working Class.
 And after their departure, he met many party exiles and helped them.

 For correspondence and communication with political exiles Krasikov was extended the period of public supervision of the police for another year.
 He later choose Pskov as his residing place and joined the local Iskra-ist.
 He was involved in the illegal transportation of Iskra from Germany to Russia.
 He was on trial in Germany, where Karl Liebknecht defended him.
 He was convicted but again released on bail.